Sleepytale Logo

 Lumi heard.

+The dreams hovered, patient, until Mia's breathing slowed.
 Then they tucked themselves under her blanket and snuggled against her thoughts.

 Lumi watched, steady and calm.

+Lumi flickered.
 The light dimmed, then brightened again.

-That night, when Mia fell asleep, Lumi sent a ribbon of glow under the door, down the hall, and into her little brother Leo’s room.
+That night, after Mia fell asleep, Lumi sent a ribbon of glow under the door, down the hall, and into her little brother Leo's room.
+Leo had been afraid of the dark for weeks.
+His own night light had broken, the plastic casing cracked when it fell off the shelf, and nobody had replaced it yet.
+He had no glow to keep him company.

 The ribbon found him curled under his blanket like a shy snail.